 Regardless of the organizational structure, you and your board have a role in hiring and supervising your management staff.
 Who you hire and how they perform reflects directly on the performance of the board.
 Remember, with skilled and trusted management staff running the day-to-day affairs of the county, you will have more time and energy available to work on challenging policy issues and other important leadership activities.
 It is also beneficial to have a person who can act as a sounding board for new ideas or approaches and for problem solving, since doing the same with another commissioner may constitute a meeting under the Open Public Meetings Act.

+A strategic and successful hiring process is critical.
 Your management staff can be hired with the help of other county administrative staff, typically personnel or human resources support.
 Often a group interview process with other elected officials and managers is a good idea.
 Recruiting and selecting a county government administrator requires careful planning, astute evaluation of candidates, and a clear understanding of community needs and the style of manager who can best work with the elected officials.
 Patience is also important since recruitment can take up to six months, from the time the process begins until the position is filled with a person on the job.

 Once hired, your management staff requires active supervision.
 This includes setting clear expectations, encouraging teamwork and cooperation, and evaluating the work that is done.
 Supervision is most effective when done by the commissioners as a team.
 Team supervision of one or more employees can be a challenge.
 Conflict among commissioners is not uncommon when it comes to reviewing staff performance.
 It is preferable to invest the necessary time up front setting explicit staff and management expectations rather than reacting when unstated expectations are not met.